nora-zajzon/CSE15LLab3/lab.md

 `<br>`./1471-2202-4-3.txt:          human brain of Haines [ 36 ] , and the same atlas was
 `<br>`./1471-2202-4-3.txt:          addition, the atlas of Paxinos et al. [ 37 ] was
 `<br>`./1471-2202-4-3.txt:          series of densities [ 38 ]` . . .
 <br> This command line option allows the grep command to interpret patterns as extended regular expressions within the working directory.
 The regular expression is identifying the pattern for [ number ] and returning the search hits that match the pattern.
-Ex: [9 11] or [ 4 ] (Output was shortened)
+Ex: [9 11] or [ 4 ].
+The --directories=recurse option specifies that the command should recurse into directories during its operation, searching for files in subdirectories as well.(Output was shortened)

 2. **Option: `-v`:**
 <br>Command Line for text file: `norazajzon@Noras-MacBook-Air-2 biomed % grep -v 'e' 1471-2091-2-9.txt`